msanatan/msanatan.github.io/source/about/index.md

 updated: 2019-01-14 23:50:00
 ---

 Hi!
-I'm Marcus Sanatan, a web and game developer from Trinidad and Tobago.
+I'm Marcus Sanatan, a software developer from Trinidad and Tobago.
 The things that grab my interest and will most likely blog about are (in no particular order):

-* Game Development (Phaser, Kontra and Godot)
+* Back-end Development with Go and Python (Flask, Django)
-* Front-end Development with Vue.js
+* Game Development (Phaser, Kontra and Unity)
-* Mobile Development with Flutter
+* Front-end Development with React.js
-* Back-end Development with Go and Python
+* Mobile Development with React Native
 * Caribbean Development
 * Puppies!
 I actually don't blog about them but who doesn't love them?